tud-hri/joan/docs/advanced-settings.md

 # Advanced - JOAN settings

-## Default settings

-!!!
-Important
-    Default settings will save you a lot of clicking

-You can save your default JOAN setup per module as follows.
-Configure each module as you prefer (e.g. add and configure input devices, agents, etc).
-Then, click the Settings menu in the module, followed by 'Save settings'.
-In the save dialog, name your settings `default_settings`.
-Next time you start JOAN, each module will try to load the default settings, if they are present.

 ## How to work with settings, code your own settings, and more
 All JOAN modules have their own settings object.
 This is the place where settings are saved.
 The contents of this settings object can be saved in, and loaded from, JSON files.
 The conversion between these files and the object is handled in the top-level JoanModuleSettings object.
 All setting objects should inherit